Resume Keywords: How to Find the Right Words to Beat the ATS

 Putting ATS keywords on your resume is important because these systems use them to rank your job application.

-Remember, the ATS/RMS turns your resume into plain text in order to scan it and identify keywords that match its search intent.
-In effect, the system is simply reducing your resume to a collection of words and focusing only on those keywords that exactly match its criteria.
+Remember, the ATS/RMS turns your resume into plain text to scan it and identify keywords that match its search intent.
+In effect, the system simply reduces your resume to a collection of words and focuses only on keywords that match its criteria.

 Some common filters that recruiters use to rank applications include the following: